THE HON. CHRIS SCHACHT – CHAIRMAN (FAICD)

 During Chris’s career as a Senior Labor Party official, Senator, Federal Government Minister and now business advisor he has visited China and observed the remarkable transformation of the Chinese economy.
 He has been fortunate to meet a number of senior Chinese leaders such as Former Premier Zhu Ronhgi and since 1986 has made regular visits to China on an annual basis.

 Chris is a former Australian politician and member of the South Australian branch of the Australian Labor Party (ALP), who was born in Melbourne and educated at the University of Adelaide and Wattle Park Teachers College.His political career started as a State party official in 1969 during the Don Dunstan era.
 In 1987, he entered Federal Parliament as a Labor Party Senator for South Australia.
 He was Minister for Science and Small Business and Minister assisting the Prime Minister for Science in the Keating Labor Government from March 1993 to March 1994 and then Minister for Small Business, Customs and Construction until Labor’s defeat at the 1996 election.
-Chris left the parliament in June 2002 after 15 years as a Senator and 33 years in Australian politics and is a current Director of Marathon Resources, a mining exploration company.
+Chris left the parliament in June 2002 after 15 years as a Senator and 33 years in Australian politics.

 Asia Pacific Conferences, delegations and visits ( 1989 – 2001)